rust-lang/book/second-edition/src/ch20-05-sending-requests-via-channels.md

 ```

 The code as written won't quite work since it's trying to pass `job_receiver`
 to multiple `Worker` instances.
-We instead need to share the single receiver
-between all of our workers.
-If you remember Chapter 16, you'll know the answer:
+Recall from Chapter 16 that the channel
+implementation provided by Rust is multiple *producer*, single *consumer*, so
+we can't just clone the consuming end of the channel to fix this.
+We also don't
+want to clone the consuming end even if we wanted to; sharing the single
+`job_receiver` between all of the workers is the mechanism by which we'd like
+to distribute the jobs across the threads.

+Additionally, taking a job off the channel queue involves mutating
+`job_receiver`, so the threads need a safe way to share `job_receiver` and be
+allowed to modify it.
+If the modifications weren't threadsafe, we might get
+race conditions such as two threads executing the same job if they both take
+the same job off the queue at the same time.

+So remembering the threadsafe smart pointers that we discussed in Chapter 16,
+in order to share ownership across multiple threads and allow the threads to
-`Arc<Mutex<T>>` to the rescue!
-The `Arc` will let multiple workers own the
+mutate the value, we need to use `Arc<Mutex<T>>`. `Arc` will let multiple
-receiver, and the `Mutex` will make sure that only one worker is getting a job
+workers own the receiver, and `Mutex` will make sure that only one worker is
-from the receiver at a time.
-Listing 20-18 shows the changes we need to make:
+getting a job from the receiver at a time.
+Listing 20-18 shows the changes we
+need to make:

 <span class="filename">Filename: src/lib.rs</span>